Transportation Visa Sponsorship Jobs in Indiana

 What visa types are most common for transportation jobs in Indiana?

 H-1B visas dominate for supply chain analysts, logistics engineers, and transportation planners requiring specialized degrees.
 TN visas serve Canadian and Mexican professionals in similar roles.
 L-1 visas support international transfers within global logistics companies like DHL and DB Schenker.
-Some manufacturing-focused transportation roles qualify for H-2B seasonal work, particularly in agricultural transport during harvest seasons.
+Some manufacturing-focused transportation roles qualify for H-2B visa seasonal work, particularly in agricultural transport during harvest seasons.

 How to find transportation visa sponsorship jobs in Indiana?